LijunChang/Graph_Edit_Distance/README.md

-# Graph Edit Distance Computation and Verification
+# Graph Edit Distance Computation

 This repository implements graph edit distance (GED) computation and GED verification (i.e., verify whether the GED between two (labeled) graphs is smaller than a given threshold) algorithms proposed in the following two papers.
 Note that, our implementations assume uniform edit cost.
 If you are using the code, please cite our papers.